Request for Detailed Driving History Record

 Your Massachusetts Driving Record contains violations that you’ve been charged with over the past 10 years, as well as information about the current status of your license (active, suspended, etc.) and other important details your which automobile insurance company might like to know.

-Your Massachusetts Driver History, may contain more information that your driving record and it goes back much further, usually to the day you received your Massachusetts Driver's License.
-Under Melanie's Law, the RMV maintains permanent records of DUI convictions.
+Your Massachusetts Driver History may contain more information than your driving record, and it goes back much further, usually to the day you received your Massachusetts Driver’s License.
+Under Melanie’s Law, the RMV maintains permanent records of DUI convictions.

 Both your Massachusetts Driver History and Driving Record are public documents.
 To obtain anyone’s history or record, all you need is the person’s name, date of birth, and either his license number or current address.